edpichler/Apple-Dvorak-on-Windows/README.md

-Dvorak Layout for Apple Keyboards on Windows
+Dvorak International Layout for Apple Keyboards on Windows
 ============================

-A Dvorak layout for exigent people that uses Apple Keyboard on Windows systems.
+A Dvorak International layout for exigent people that uses Apple Keyboard on Windows systems.